 Does the benefit cap affect everyone?

-Some households are exempt from the cap if they are receiving:
+Some households are exempt from the cap if they're receiving:

 - War widows or war widowers pension